George de Mohrenschildt: Later life, and letter to CIA director

+Visit to Europe

 According to the Dutch journalist Willem Oltmans, in 1967 a "serious and famous Dutch clairvoyant" named Gerard Croiset had a vision of a conspirator who had manipulated Oswald; his description led Oltmans to de Mohrenschildt, and the two stayed in touch.
 In 1977, Oltmans went to Texas and brought de Mohrenschildt to the Netherlands.
 Oltmans claimed that he had rescued de Mohrenschildt from a mental institution to bring him to Croiset.
 According to Oltmans, Croiset agreed that de Mohrenschildt was the man whom he had seen in his vision.

 Oltmans says that after de Mohrenschildt arrived in the Netherlands, he invited him out with some Russian friends.
-They went to Brussels and had plans to go to Liège, a city in the French-speaking part of Belgium.
+They went to Brussels and had plans to go to Liège in Belgium, where de Mohrenschildt had studied in the 1930s.
 Oltmans owned a house in the countryside not far from Liège.
 Upon returning to Brussels, de Mohrenschildt went for a short walk from which he failed to return.
 He had earlier agreed to meet Oltmans and his friends for lunch.
 Oltmans waited for him but he did not come back.

 Death

 On March 16, 1977, de Mohrenschildt returned to the United States from his trip.
 His daughter talked with him at length and found him to be deeply disturbed about certain matters, reporting that he had expressed a desire to kill himself.
-On March 29, de Mohrenschildt gave an interview to author Edward Jay Epstein, during which he claimed that in 1962, Dallas CIA operative J. Walton Moore and one of Moore's associates had handed him the address of Lee Harvey Oswald in nearby Fort Worth and then suggested that de Mohrenschildt might like to meet him.
+On March 29, de Mohrenschildt gave an interview to author Edward Jay Epstein, during which he claimed that in 1962, Dallas CIA operative J. Walton Moore and one of Moore's associates had handed him the address of Oswald in nearby Fort Worth and then suggested that de Mohrenschildt might like to meet him.
 He suggested to Moore that he would appreciate some help from the U.S. Embassy in Haiti.
 "I would never have contacted Oswald in a million years if Moore had not sanctioned it", de Mohrenschildt said.
 "Too much was at stake."
 On the same day as the Epstein interview, de Mohrenschildt received a business card from Gaeton Fonzi, an investigator for the House Select Committee on Assassinations, telling him that he would like to see him.
 The HSCA considered him a "crucial witness".
-That afternoon, de Mohrenschildt was found dead from a self-inflicted shotgun wound to the head in a house at which he was staying in Manalapan, Florida.
+That afternoon, de Mohrenschildt was found dead from a shotgun wound to the head in a house at which he was staying in Manalapan, Florida.
+The police stated that he had left no suicide note.
 The coroner's verdict was suicide.

-In the book Killing Kennedy (2012), television personality Bill O'Reilly claimed he had been knocking on de Mohrenschildt's front door when he heard a shotgun blast that marked the suicide.
-However, this claim has since been proven false.
-A contemporaneous phone call recording between O'Reilly and Fonzi confirmed that O'Reilly had been investigating the Russian immigrant.
-However, O'Reilly learned of de Mohrenschildt's suicide from Fonzi and was not even in Florida at the time, but was in Dallas, Texas.
+In his book Killing Kennedy (2012), television personality Bill O'Reilly claimed he had been knocking on de Mohrenschildt's front door when he heard a shotgun blast that marked the suicide.
+This claim was proven false; a contemporaneous phone call recording between O'Reilly and Fonzi confirmed that O'Reilly had been investigating the Russian immigrant, but O'Reilly learned of de Mohrenschildt's suicide from Fonzi and was not even in Florida at the time, but was in Dallas, Texas.